joshcarter/liveresource/README.md

 LiveResource 2
 ==============

-TODO for LR 2.0:

-- Documentation!!
-- More formally specify and test edge-case behaviors, for example:

-  * Getting/setting attributes that don't exist.

-  * Forward/continue with methods that fail, methods that time out because no resource is available.

-  * Startup order problems with resources and clients of them.
-Any way allow clients to wait and retry?

-  * Serialize exceptions in a less Ruby-specific manner.

-  * Merge exception backtrace properly.
-(ResourceProxy#wait_for_done)

-- Benchmarking: try multiple redis clients

-(old stuff below)

-LiveResource is a framework for coordinating processes and status within a distributed system.
-It provides the following abilities:
+LiveResource is a framework for coordinating processes, statuses, and messaging within a distributed system.
+It provides the following
+abilities:

-* Call methods on objects in other threads and processes.
-Synchronous and asynchronous calling supported, arguments and return values are serialized properly (YAML by default), exceptions are also propagated back to the caller.
+* Call methods on objects in other threads and processes, locally or on remote machines.
+Synchronous and asynchronous calling supported, arguments and return values are serialized, exceptions are also propagated back to the caller.

-* Set attributes that other threads and processes can use.
+* Set attributes that other threads and processes can see.

-* Subscribe to attribute updates; receive callback when new value is set.

 These support a variety of use models, for example:

 * Web application (Rails, Sinatra, etc.) which needs to gather state from multiple places and render it on a web page.
-The app should never block for long in its render path, so it either needs state *right now* or it needs to render something about the state not being available.
-Since daemons that know that state may be busy (blocked on IO, for example), they really need to *push* the state into LiveResource when they can, and let the GUI pull it when needed.
+The app should never block for long in its render path, so it needs to pull the state *right now*.
+Daemons that know the state may be busy (blocked on IO, for example), so they should *push* state into LiveResource when they can, and let the GUI pull it when needed.

-* Process needs to efficiently monitor the state of another daemon.
-The monitoring process should stay blocked until something interesting comes up -- in this case, when a remote attribute changes value.
-For example, a process that pings network routers notices that a router isn't responding, so it updates a list (remote attribute) of online routers.
-An email notifier process is subscribed to that attribute, wakes up, and notices that the router list is one router light.
-It then generates an email to an unhappy system administrator.

 * Processes that need to call into another process to do a job.
-In our router example above, the system administrator fixes the router and wants it monitored again.
-The sysad uses a web app to re-instate the router, and the web app calls an remote method (asynchronously) on the ping process to update its list.
+Any process can search the list of resources by resource class, either looking for a specific instance by name, grabbing any, or iterating over all of them.
+It can call methods synchronously, looking just like a Ruby method call, or async and check for the result later.

 LiveResource is built for Ruby and is designed to be familiar to Ruby programmers.
 It uses terms which are as Ruby-esque as possible instead of borrowing from other domains (pub/sub, RMI, and so forth).

 The underlying tools, however, are available to any language: Redis is the hub for communications, and all objects are stored with YAML encoding.
 Ports to other languages would be straightforward (and may be forthcoming).

+**NOTE: LiveResource 2 introduces significant improvements in its API, but breaks compatibility with versions 1.x.
+The older API is maintained on the `stable-1` branch.**

 ## Requirements

 LiveResource requires:

+* Ruby 1.9.3 or JRuby in 1.9 mode (`export JRUBY_OPTS=--1.9`).

 * [Redis 2.2+.](http://redis.io/) server.
 (Redis 1.x does not support commands needed by LiveResource.)